TimHessels/WaporTranslator/README.md

 ## <a name="chapter3"></a>3.
 Installation Anaconda

 There are several packages available, which include python.
 Recommended for the WaporTranslator is to use the python package within Anaconda.
-The great advantage of using the standard Anaconda package is that most of the commonly used modules are included in the package and also an IDE is included (Spyder).
-Alternatively, these modules can be installed separately by the user if a different package than Anaconda is preferred.
+The great advantage of using the standard Anaconda package is that most of the common used modules are included within the package and also an IDE is included (Spyder).
+Alternatively, these modules can be installed separately by the user if a not Anaconda is preferred.

  A main advantage of this Anaconda package is the easy installation of the python modules that are included within the Anaconda library.
 The whole overview of python modules that are already installed or are included in the Anaconda library can be seen [here](https://docs.anaconda.com/anaconda/packages/py3.7_win-64/).

 The Anaconda executable can be downloaded from: [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).
-It is recommended to download the **64-bits version**, because this will increase the calculation capacity enormously.
+It is recommended to download the **64-bits version**, this will increase the calculation capacity enormously.
 However, be sure that your computer/laptop is a **64-bits computer/laptop.
 Otherwise, install the 32-bits version.

-The WaporTranslator python module is programmed in **python version 3.7** on a Windows operating systems.
+The WaporTranslator python module is programmed in **python version 3.7** on a Windows 10 operating system.

 ![](figs/anaconda_install.png)